calmm-js/partial.lenses/README.md

 ### <a name="isomorphisms"></a>Isomorphism combinators and operations

 Aside from lenses, there is experimental support for isomorphisms.
-A lens is an isomorphism iff the following equations hold for all `x` and `y` in the domain and range, respectively, of the lens:
+A lens, `iso`, is an isomorphism iff the following equations hold for all `x` and `y` in the domain and range, respectively, of the lens:

 ```js
 L.set(iso, L.get(iso, x), undefined) = x